 If necessary, we create the roadmap and a process diagram.

-A Product Development Roadmap is a document showing a project's sequence of features development.
+A product development roadmap is a document showing a project's sequence of feature development.
 It helps to structure and agree with the client on the scope of tasks for development at each stage.
 Unlike the specification, the roadmap is more about visualizing the total amount of work.
 It shows how the amount of work is divided into stages.
 In turn, the specification describes each stage in more detail.

 A process diagram is often useful on projects where the functionality allows for multiple user actions.
 Therefore, we must define and describe a clear sequence of steps for each scenario.